alaparthita/movies/README.md

 - Lot of other improvements like Api authorization have to be managed by proxying through Api gateway.

 - All the requested apis were tested using Postman.
 Unit tests are not completely done due to time constraints.

+- Docker image can be built using Docker file